 Leading the way

 Miller has always been adaptable to change while also acting as a staple for tradition and leadership, spending almost 20 years in university administration and returning to the classroom nine years ago.
-His credibility as a teacher and administrator has brought him to serve as a peer reviewer for the North Central Association, the accrediting body for the Commission on Higher Education for colleges throughout the Midwest.
+His credibility as a teacher and administrator has brought him to serve as a peer reviewer for the North Central Association, the accrediting body for the Higher Learning Commission for colleges throughout the Midwest.
 His talents brought him to Washington, D.C., where he worked in 1975 with the President’s Executive Exchange program, which was sponsored by President Gerald Ford.
 He was one of 40 people from private organizations throughout the country who were chosen to conduct a yearlong study about the future of private universities.
 Miller was one of the two people chosen from nonprofit organizations nationwide.

 “The president had become concerned about whether there was a role for private higher education, given the increasing costs,” Miller says.

 After much data analysis and policy study as a staff member in the educational division, the group determined it would be beneficial for the country to continue to expand and support private higher education.
 Miller, who had the opportunity to meet President Ford and Vice President Nelson Rockefeller, was received formally at a White House Rose Garden ceremony and attended a dinner at the Kennedy Center.

 Miller also spent 33 years consulting at public speaking workshops for companies such as BP and Republic Steel with Schmidt.
 They also co-wrote an article called “The Five Minute Rule.”

 “I’d be sitting in my office, and he’d knock and just say, ‘Hey!
 How ya doing?’ and he’d make sure if your door was open to say hi to you.
 It’s those kinds of things that make you feel welcome in a department and make you want to stay there and work and give it your best.”